 Lips are an amazingly specialized area of our skin.
 The top layer of the epidermis, the stratum corneum, is a hard, protective layer of dead keratinocytes (skin cells).
-This layer is very thin on our lips making them so lovely and soft but also less protected than “normal” skin.
-Lips also do not have hair follicles or their associated oil glands that produce oil to hydrate the skin.
-These differences mean lips are less able to keep in water and are more likely to be affected by changes in temperature, air humidity, the elements and irritants found in foods or product ingredients.
-In addition, certain medications like Accutane can dry out your lips.
+This layer is very thin on our lips, making them so lovely and soft, but also less protected than “normal” skin.
+Also, lips don’t have hair follicles or associated oil glands that produce oil to hydrate the skin—these key differences mean lips are less able to keep in water and are more likely to be affected by changes in temperature, air humidity, the elements, and irritants found in foods or product ingredients.
+Not only that, but certain medications, like Accutane, can dry out your lips, too.

-Some other fun lip facts that you may like to know about.
-Lips do not have melanocytes (pigmented skin cells) to provide protection from the sun.
+Some other fun lip facts that you may not know: Lips don’t have melanocytes (pigmented skin cells) to provide protection from the sun.
 Instead, their lovely pink color comes from their high concentration of blood vessels.
-This lack of pigment increases their risk of developing skin cancer on the lips.
-Lips and fingertips have the highest density of nerve endings, explaining why kissing can be so much fun.
-Finally, you cannot over moisturize your lips.
-There are no pores or oil glands to block so the thicker the better when it comes to lip care products.
+This lack of pigment increases the risk of developing skin cancer on the lips.
+Additionally, lips and fingertips have the highest density of nerve endings, explaining why kissing can be so much fun.
+Finally, you actually cannot over moisturize your lips—there are no pores or oil glands to block, so the thicker the better when it comes to lip care products.

 The good news is that masks are a form of protection for your lips since they prevent them from getting exposed to the elements.
-However, mask-wearing often leads to increased mouth breathing which dries out our lips.
-Then, the added moisture from trapping our respiratory droplets changes the pH and biome of our skin contributing to an increase in the growth of unwanted yeast and bacteria.
+The bad news is that mask-wearing often leads to increased mouth-breathing, which can dry out your lips.
+Then, the added moisture from trapping our respiratory droplets changes the pH and biome of our skin, contributing to an increase in the growth of unwanted yeast and bacteria.

-What are the qualities you look for in a good balm?
+What are the qualities you look for in a good lip balm?

 Any application advice?

-Lips become chapped from a loss of water therefore prevention through protection is key.
-You want a lip balm that has staying power to protect your lips from all you and the world throw at them.
-And use it proactively.
-Just like you put on a coat before you go outside, put on a lip balm to protect healthy lips before exposure whether it be from putting on a mask, going for a walk on a cold, windy day, or eating spicy foods.
+Lips become chapped from a loss of water, therefore prevention through protection is key.
+You want a lip balm that has the staying power to protect your lips from all that you and the world throw at them.
+You also want to use a lip balm proactively—just like you put on a coat before you go outside, put on a lip balm to protect healthy lips before exposure, whether it be from putting on a mask, going for a walk on a cold, windy day, or eating spicy foods.

-Any special lip treatments or hacks you like?
+Any special lip treatments or hacks you recommend?

-Instead before bed and after you have brushed your teeth, coat your lips with an AHA-based face treatment for 5 minutes, gently wash this off and then follow with a generous coating of Doctor Rogers RESTORE® Healing Balm and go to sleep.
-In the morning you will have dreamy supple, soft, and smooth lips.
+Instead, before bed and after you have brushed your teeth, coat your lips with an AHA-based face treatment for five minutes, gently wash this off, and then follow with a generous coating of Doctor Rogers RESTORE® Healing Balm and go to sleep.
+In the morning, you’ll wake up to dreamy supple, soft, and smooth lips.
 Apply a lip balm containing non-irritating ingredients like the RESTORE® Lip Balm before you head out the door or hit your first Zoom conference.

 Yes!
 Right now it is all about fun eye makeup and fashionable masks.
-As lips are not being seen now is a great time to take care of them with an effective, long-lasting lip balm like the Doctor Rogers RESTORE® Lip Balm that actually works instead of the fragranced, tinted, or sparkly stuff that may look fantastic but that is not doing anything good for you or your lips.
+As lips are not being seen often, now is a great time to take care of them with an effective, long-lasting lip balm like the Doctor Rogers RESTORE® Lip Balm that actually works, instead of the fragranced, tinted, or sparkly stuff that may look fantastic but isn’t doing anything good for you or your lips.